Adaptive Estimation and Uniform Confidence Bands for Nonparametric Structural Functions and Elasticities: Introduction

 \section{Introduction}

 With easier access to large data sets, there is increasing interest in estimating flexible, nonparametric structural functions and their derivatives, such as elasticities or other marginal effects.
-In many applications, the unknown structural function $h_0$ can be identified by a conditional moment restriction
+In many applications, the structural function $h_0$ is identified by a conditional moment restriction

-where the outcome $Y$ (a scalar) and/or some elements of $X$ (a vector) are endogenous, $W$ is a vector of instrumental variables, and the conditional distribution of $(X,Y)$ given $W$ is otherwise unspecified.
-Examples in economics include the analysis of consumer demand \citep{blundell2007semi,BHP}, demand for differentiated products \citep{BerryHaile2014,Compiani}, and international trade \citep{ACD,AAG}.\footnote{Other applications include causal inference \citep{WangZhiTT2018} and reinforcement learning \citep{grettonRL2021}.} Policy counterfactuals often depend critically on the true shape of $h_0$, such as its slope or curvature.
-For instance, \cite{Compiani} performs policy experiments using nonparametric estimates of price elasticities in models of demand for differentiated products.
-Moreover, \cite{ACD} and \cite{AAG} highlight the role of a few elasticities in determining a range of policy counterfactuals in models of international trade.
-In particular, \cite{AAG} derive (\ref{eq:npiv}) via a semiparametric gravity equation for the intensive margin of firm exports in a monopolistic competition model without imposing any parametric restrictions on the distribution of unobserved firm heterogeneity.
-In their context, the derivative of $h_0$ represents the elasticity of the intensive margin of firm-level exports to changes in bilateral trade costs, which is a key input to policy counterfactuals.\footnote{Though it is not our focus, model (\ref{eq:npiv}) also nests nonparametric regression as a special case with $W=X$, in which case $h_0$ is the conditional mean of $Y$ given $X$.}
+where $Y$ (a scalar) and/or some elements of $X$ (a vector) are endogenous, $W$ is a vector of instrumental variables, and the conditional distribution of $(X,Y)$ given $W$ is otherwise unspecified.
+Examples include consumer demand \citep{blundell2007semi,BHP}, demand for differentiated products \citep{BerryHaile2014,Compiani}, and international trade \citep{ACD,AAG}.\footnote{Other applications include causal inference \citep{WangZhiTT2018} and reinforcement learning \citep{chen2022well,grettonRL2021}.
+Model (\ref{eq:npiv}) also nests nonparametric regression when $W=X$, in which case $h_0$ is the conditional mean of $Y$ given $X$.} Uniform confidence bands (UCBs) are very helpful for inferring the true shape, slope, or curvature of $h_0$, as they graphically convey sampling uncertainty about the estimated structural function and its derivatives.

+In applications involving policy counterfactuals, researchers care about estimating and constructing UCBs for $h_0$ or its derivatives.
+For instance, \citeauthor{AAG} (\citeyear{AAG}, AAG hereafter) derive (\ref{eq:npiv}) via a semiparametric gravity equation for the intensive margin of firm exports in a monopolistic competition model based on \cite{Melitz2003}.
+In that context, the derivative of $h_0$ is the elasticity of the intensive margin of firm-level exports to changes in bilateral trade costs.
+Moreover, \cite{Compiani} performs policy experiments using nonparametric estimates of price elasticities in differentiated product demand models.